 Paul Galbraith plays Mozart, Bach and Britten. '... palpable, near-orchestral grandeur.'

-Dave Lee and friends' horn-centred pot pourri, strongly recommended. '... positively mesmerizing ...'
+Dave Lee and friends' horn-centred pot pourri. '... positively mesmerizing ...'

 Latin music from Rachel Barton Pine. '... immaculate, relaxed, resonant performances ...'